 Are evaluation periods always the same?

-No. Evaluation periods vary depending on whether the physician or provider has an exemption in place.
-Refer to the definition of "evaluation period" in 28 TAC §19.1730(5) and to the examples provided in TDI's presentation.
+Evaluation periods may vary depending on whether the physician or provider has an exemption in place.
+Note that the definition of "evaluation period" in current 28 TAC §19.1730(5) is not consistent with the statute as amended by HB 3812 and will be revised.

-If a preauthorization request includes more than one particular health care service, each is counted individually for the purposes of calculating eligibility for an exemption.
+If a preauthorization request includes more than one particular health care service, each is counted individually to calculate eligibility for an exemption.
 If a preauthorization request is modified (for example, from drug A to drug B, or from five inpatient days to three inpatient days), the evaluation would be based on the outcome of the request as modified.
 A preauthorization request may only be counted as denied if an adverse determination notice is issued.
 Refer to the definition of “eligible preauthorization request” in 28 TAC §19.1730(3).
+In the case of a modified preauthorization request, since the initial service requested is neither approved nor adversely determined, it would not meet the definition of an eligible preauthorization request for inclusion in an evaluation.

 Appeals and Independent Review Organizations (IROs)